jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Lesson

 Despite our problems with our current one, society always needs a ruling philosophy.
-We use them to create the rules that glues society together.
-Without it the story of civilization would degrade into chaos.
+We use it to create the rules that glue society together.
+Without a ruling philosophy the story of civilization would be a story of chaos.

 It's too bad Darth Blockbuster fights to control the ruling philsoophy.
 When he succeeds, he writes rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, univeristy guidelines, social justice blogs are among the pages of his Death Star rule book.
 These rules interfere with regular people majically bonding with new tools.